 9. Single Instruction Multiple Data

-This lab covers the floating point support of the Advanced SIMD (ASIMD) architecture also called NEON.
-We’ll get started by showcasing the behavior of a vector operation in Section 9.1.
-Once understood, this allows us to implement a small and efficient FP32 matrix-matrix multiplication kernel in Section 9.2.
-As discussed in Section 9.3, this approach can be extended to target more general sizes of our matrices.
-Lastly, Section 9.4 allows us to run the class’s workloads on recent processors.
+This lab covers the floating-point support of the Advanced SIMD (ASIMD) architecture, also called Neon.
+We begin by examining the behavior of a SIMD operation in Section 9.1.
+Once this behavior is understood, we can implement a small and efficient FP32 matrix-matrix multiplication kernel in Section 9.2.
+As discussed in Section 9.3, this approach extends to matrices of arbitrary size.
+Lastly, Section 9.4 allows us to run the class’s workloads on recent mobile processors.

-As discussed in the lectures and shown in Fig. 9.1.1, ASIMD uses 32 128-bit registers.
-These registers may be used independently of the general purpose registers which we harnessed in Section 8.
-In this lab we limit our considerations to single precision floating point (FP32) numbers.
-Since every single precision number has 32 bits, we may store up to four FP32 numbers in a single ASIMD vector register.
+As discussed in the lectures and shown in Fig. 9.1.1, Neon provides 32 128-bit registers.
+These registers may be used independently of the general-purpose registers which we used in Section 8.
+In this lab, we limit our considerations to single-precision floating-point (FP32) numbers.
+Since every FP32 number has 32 bits, we may store up to four FP32 numbers in a single Neon vector register.

-Listing 9.1.1 ASIMD fused multiply-add instruction operating on vector registers v8, v0 and v4.
+Listing 9.1.1 Neon fused multiply-add instruction operating on vector registers v4, v8, and v10.

-This lab relies on vector instructions to do our heavy lifting.
-Specifically, we’ll use the vector, single-precision FMLA (by element) instruction when writing a matrix kernel in Section 9.2.
+This lab relies on vector instructions to perform the heavy lifting.
+Specifically, we will use the vector, single-precision FMLA (by element) instruction when writing a matrix kernel in Section 9.2.

 Tasks

 1. Look up the vector, single-precision FMLA (by element) instruction.
-Briefly describe (in your own words) what the example instruction in Listing 9.1.1 does.
+Briefly describe what the example instruction in Listing 9.1.1 does.

-2. Implement a small function showcase_fmla_element in assembly language which showcases fmla v8.4s, v0.4s, v4.s[2].
-As done in the lectures for fmul, embed your function in a driver to showcase the instruction’s behavior.
+2. Implement a small function showcase_fmla_element in assembly language which showcases fmla v4.4s, v8.4s, v10.s[2].
+Embed your function in a driver to showcase the instruction’s behavior.

 9.2.
 Matrix Multiplication Kernel